British Empire: Legacy

 Britain retains sovereignty over 14 territories outside the British Isles.
 In 1983, the British Nationality Act 1981 renamed the existing Crown Colonies as "British Dependent Territories", (Note: Schedule 6 of the British Nationality Act 1981 reclassified the remaining Crown colonies as "British Dependent Territories".
-The act entered into force on 1 January 1983) and in 2002 they were renamed the British Overseas Territories.
-Most former British colonies and protectorates are members of the Commonwealth of Nations, a voluntary association of equal members, comprising a population of around 2.2 billion people.
-The United Kingdom and 14 other countries, all collectively known as the Commonwealth realms, voluntarily continue to share the same person— King Charles III—as their respective head of state.
-These 15 nations are distinct and equal legal entities: the United Kingdom, Australia, Canada, New Zealand, Antigua and Barbuda, The Bahamas, Belize, Grenada, Jamaica, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Solomon Islands and Tuvalu.
+The act entered into force on 1 January 1983) and in 2002 they were renamed "British Overseas Territories".
+Most former British colonies and protectorates have joined the Commonwealth of Nations, a voluntary association of equal members, comprising a total population of around 2.2 billion people.
+The United Kingdom and 14 other countries, collectively known as the Commonwealth realms, voluntarily continue to share the same person——as their respective head of state.
+These 15 countries are distinct and equal legal entities: the United Kingdom, Australia, Canada, New Zealand, Antigua and Barbuda, the Bahamas, Belize, Grenada, Jamaica, Papua New Guinea, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, the Solomon Islands and Tuvalu.